-If you are a military service member facing court-martial charges, read excerpts from Mr. Gapasin’s guidebook on Courts-Martial Defense.
+If you are a military service member facing court-martial charges, read excerpts from Mr. Gapasin’s Guidebook on Courts-Martial Defense.
 These excerpts authored by Ernesto C. Gapasin will answer your basic questions about the process and procedures of a military court-martial.
 These excerpts, however, will not answer all your questions, and nothing replaces actually consulting with a Military Defense Lawyer and inquiring about your rights and what to expect.
-If you are serious about hiring a lawyer, call or email Mr. Gapasin.
-Initial consultations are free.
+If you are serious about hiring a lawyer, call or email WORSHAM & GAPASIN.

 Knowing the Court-Martial Process and Exercising Your Rights, Part I: Before Preferral